Skip to Main Content

 Literature Databases to Research Themes

-Use these databases to research the short stories you are interested in.
-Simply type in the name of the title, for example "The Necklace" in the search box.
+Try these databases to research the short stories you are using.
+Type the story title, for example "The Necklace" in the search box.

 Academic Databases to Relate to Themes